lambda-dom/trisagion/docs/readme.md

 (&&&) f g x = (f x, g x)
 ```

-In category-theoretic language, every functor is colax-monoidal for products and lax-monoidal for coproducts [^1].
+In category-theoretic language, every functor is colax-monoidal for products and lax-monoidal for coproducts [^2].

-[^1]: The verification of the required coherence laws is a straightforward, albeit tedious, exercise best left to the interested reader.
+[^2]: See for example [Lax monoidal functors](https://ncatlab.org/nlab/show/monoidal+functor).
+The verification of the required coherence laws is a straightforward, albeit tedious, exercise best left to the interested reader.

 #### A. 2.
 2. 3.
 Equivalent description of `Applicative`.

-As is well known, the `Applicative` typeclass is equivalent to `f` being lax-monoidal for products [^2]:
+As is well known, the `Applicative` typeclass is equivalent to `f` being lax-monoidal for products [^3]:

 ```haskell
 zip :: Applicative f => f a -> f b -> f (a :*: b)